Ever question yourself on how to stop overeating?

 Overeating can lead to weight gain and obesity, which are risk factors for heart disease, type 2 diabetes, and other chronic conditions.

 Stress, boredom, and emotions are just some of the many contributors to overeating.
+Wanna know how to stop overeating?

 By following these six steps, you can manage better your emotions and stress to avoid overeating.

-6 TIPS TO STOP OVEREATING
+6 TIPS ON HOW TO STOP OVEREATING

 Tip 1: Eat slowly and chew your food properly